Aneapiy/OCR-Image-Sort/README.md

 To run the code with OCR only (not recommended), run the following command in the Python terminal after initializing the class:
 > iSort.runTextRecogOnly()

+All the images should end up in the ./sorted/ folder under subfolders named after descriptors from key images.

 ## Notes